When talking about Vietnamese food, many people think of Pho or Banh Mi, because they are so popular in cuisine and people’s life.

 Pickle (Dua Kieu)

-Pickle is an indispensable side dish with Banh Chung and Banh To during Tet in Vietnam.
+Pickle is an indispensable side dish with Banh Chung during Tet in Vietnam.

 Pickle is made from roots and fruits, such as long leeks, carrots, radishes, red onions, and papaya.
-All ingredients are chopped, wilted, and soaked in traditional Vietnamese fish sauce with sugar.
+All ingredients are chopped, wilted, and soaked in the fish sauce with sugar.

 If Banh Chung and Banh Tet have cold colors, then the bright red melon from carrots and papaya will be like flower buds decorating an ancestral worship tray to be fresh, eye-catching, and more cheerful.